An Israeli sketch comedy satirizing episodes from Jewish history, from the Bible to modern Israel.

 - Starving Artist: The Kasit group of poets (Alterman, Shlonsky, Penn) are hardly starving, but they cheerfully and repeatedly refuse to pay for food, claiming that they don’t have a cent.

 - Stepford Smiler: Bathsheba is seemingly Happily Married to her beloved Doovid, but deep down, she's deeply resentful of the fact he killed Uriah to marry her and dreams of getting into power as Queen Regnant.
 In fact, she plots to make sure David chooses Solomon as his heir over Adonijah because (she thinks) Solomon would serve as a compliant puppet who'll happily enact mommy's feminist agenda into law.

 - Suspiciously Specific Denial: A couple of disciples approach the Lubavitcher and inquire whether he really is the Messiah.
 His answer is… ambiguous.The Lubavitcher: You should definitely not hang posters all over town, sized 20X30 meters, saying "Welcome Our King the Messiah" with my photo, yes?
 Standing like this, half-profile, with my hand like this (raises his hand).
 Don't take pictures.
 Now.
 (Disciple takes picture) Don't take pictures.

 - The Friend Nobody Likes: David Levy is constantly made fun of by his Likud peers, especially after he announces his bid for the party leadership after Menachem Begin retires.

 - Those Wacky Nazis: Crop up a lot, naturally.

-- What Do You Mean It's Not Heinous?: A group of covert post-WWII Nazis plot the ruination of Israel by making it lose the Eurovision Song Contest year after year.
+- What Do You Mean It's Not Heinous?: A group of covert post-World War II Nazis plot the ruination of Israel… by making it lose the Eurovision Song Contest year after year.
 This is a dig at the Israeli tendency to ascribe defeats in international competitions to political motives and/or anti-Semitism.